 Lorraine York, CCENA Co-Director

-Lorraine York is Distinguished University Professor and Senator William McMaster Chair in Canadian Literature and Culture in the Department of English and Cultural Studies at McMaster.
+Lorraine York is Distinguished University Professor in Canadian Literature and Culture in the Department of English and Cultural Studies at McMaster.
 Recent books include Literary Celebrity in Canada (2007), Margaret Atwood and the Labour of Literary Celebrity (2013), and Celebrity Cultures in Canada, co-edited with Katja Lee (2016).
 She has just completed a book called Reluctant Celebrity that examines public displays of celebrity reluctance as forms of privilege intertwined with race, gender, and sexuality.
 Her new project is “Denouncing 21st-Century Fame Hunger: Affect, Gender, New Media” and her dearest hope is to write a book on this subject entitled Unseemly

 Daniel Coleman, CCENA Co-Director